Sweet Rein: Setting

 Black Santas are people who are sent to judge a Santa and Reindeer pair.
 They can do this by severing the rein of the pair and separating the reindeer and the Santa for a day.
 During this time, the Black Santa is in control of the Reindeer and can restrain them from their master.
 If the rein doesn't re-attach in the following day, then the Santa has to resign from their duty.
 There are also alternate ways for a Santa and Reindeer pair to be tested.

 Black Reindeers are former Reindeers who have upset their Santas by their own free will, and are punished by being unable to die.
 Their Santas also have to resign.
 They are seen to be paired with a Black Santa.

 Stray Reindeers are Black Reindeers who refuse to deliver presents or evaluate Santas.
 Because of this, they're punished by being forced to wander without purpose, if they receive a fatal wound, it will be healed quickly.
 Most Stray Reindeers are a result of their Santa's dying whilst the leash is still attached.
 Their leashes aren't connected to anything.
 They are unable to fly by themselves, however if any other Santa grabs onto their leash and commands them to fly, they will be able to.
 It's observed that a Reindeer's hair turns black when they become a Black Reindeer.

 Characters

 Kurumi Sagara

 A 17-year-old girl who assumes the role of Kaito's Santa after bumping into him.
-She has become accustomed to loneliness as her mother passed away when she was young and her father is often away from home due to work.
+She has become accustomed to loneliness as her mother died when she was young and her father is often away from home due to work.
 Because of this, she is often hesitant and flustered to Kaito's expressions of affection.
 She is also described as 'responsible' by Kaito's family as she assumes a level headed demeanor in most situations and diligently does her duty as Santa.
 She later comes to enjoy her role as Santa as she doesn't feel lonely anymore.